stevenkfirth/csvw_functions/README.md

 ]
 ```

 (This example is taken from Section 4.2 of the CSVW Primer: https://www.w3.org/TR/tabular-data-primer/#transformation-values.
-Note here that the 'Ö' character is replaced by it's Unicode equivalent.)
+Note here that the 'Ö' character is replaced by its Unicode equivalent.)

 ### Convert CSVW file to RDF